Dental Hygienist Schools

 Institutional Accreditation

 In addition to programmatic accreditation, an institution should hold accreditation as an institution.
-For instance, four-year universities may have earned regional accreditation from organizations such as the Accrediting Commission for Schools, the Western Association of Schools and Colleges (ACS WASC).
+For instance, four-year universities may have earned regional accreditation from organizations such as the Accrediting Commission for Schools, Western Association of Schools and Colleges (ACS WASC).
 In contrast, a two-year program may have earned accreditation from the Accrediting Commission for Community and Junior Colleges (ACCJC).

 As with programmatic accreditation, institutional accreditation considers faculty, facilities, and curricula to determine the institution’s viability in its educational mission.